AsheUrban/ToDoList.Solution/README.md

     }
   }
   ```
+_Notes:_
-  _NOTE: Replace `YOUR ID` and `YOUR_PASSWORD` with your MySQL password.
+*  _Replace `YOUR ID` and `YOUR_PASSWORD` with your MySQL password.
 You are also welcome to call your database whatever you like, in this case to_do_list is used._
+* _Ensure your MySQL user has permissions to let EF create the database and all foreign keys.

 * _Start your local MySQL server and open MySQL Workbench._